 If you have a latex allergy, your immune system mistakes these proteins for harmful invaders and releases antibodies to fight them off.
 This immune response may lead to itchiness, inflammation, or other allergy symptoms.

-About 30 to 50 percent of people with latex allergies are also allergic to certain foods, according to a 2002 study.
+About of people with latex allergies are also allergic to certain foods, according to a 2002 study.
 Some plant-based foods contain proteins that are structurally similar to those found in latex.
 This means that they may trigger a similar immune response.

 You may be more likely to develop a latex allergy if you’re allergic to: